Burgas Airport, valid until 04/2020

 Clear strategy for climate protection

 Fraport AG will significantly reduce CO2 emissions within the Group and at Frankfurt Airport by 2030.
-The aim is to cut emissions to 125,000 metric tons of CO2 per year in the Group as a whole and to 80,000 metric tons at Frankfurt Airport.
+The aim is to cut emissions to 120,000 metric tons of CO2 per year in the Group as a whole and to 75,000 metric tons at Frankfurt Airport.
 Fraport’s targets for its Group airports are based on those set by the countries in which they are located.
-Frankfurt Airport, for instance, is taking its 2030 target from the German government’s Climate Action Plan to 2050, by which time even Fraport’s CO2 emissions at the airport are to be cut to zero.
+Carbon emissions for the entire corporate group shall be reduced to zero by the year 2045.

-Fraport is leveraging savings in four areas in its efforts to meet its targets:
+Essentially, Fraport is leveraging savings in four areas:

 - Energy consumption in infrastructure